moonlags/runware-go/README.md

 ```
 For more examples see `examples` directory

-This library uses websockets under the box, because runway does not have a http api yet
+This library uses websockets under the hood, because runware does not have a http api yet